-Practical too, they can be used to control the amount of light that flows through your windows and give you much needed privacy in bathrooms and bedrooms.
+However, these window treatment ideas also serve a practical purpose and as such should not be left to the end of a room's design.
+They can be used to control the amount of light that flows through your windows and give you much-needed privacy in bathrooms and bedrooms.

 Window blind ideas